Certified Simplified Technical English Workshop for Quality Assurance & Product Support Excellence

 - Communicate more effectively with a global audience

-- Improve operational safety
+- Improve operational safety and reliability

 - Reduce AOG / downtime